hsdxpro/ExcessiveEngine/README.md

 ================

 **Greetings brave developer!**
-**We are facing a very big transformation, README will be updated soon, thanks for your patience**
+**We are facing a very big transformation, README will be updated soon, thanks for your patience.**

 ### Contacts
 **hsdxpro@gmail.com**